MLainSan/LainSan/index.md

-# Hello and Welcome to my Page
+# Welcome to my page!
 ## My name is Madelaine and this is a page that I am using to learn Github for my seminar college class
 Here I will most likely have:
 - Photos of my animals